Crimewave: Release and reception

 Leonard Maltin awarded the film two and a half stars out of four, describing it a "weird, almost incoherent crime story."
 Celluloid Dream's Simon Hill commented that the writing was a disappointment, musing that it did however feature "glimpses of the director" Raimi would become.
-A scene in a dentist office reminded him of a scene from Spider-Man 2, a film also directed by Raimi.
+A scene of a murder in an office reminded him of a scene from Spider-Man 2, a film also directed by Raimi.
 He commented that "even in his small part Campbell is the most memorable character in the film", also praising the performance of the two exterminators.
 The film has achieved the status of a minor cult film.
 In one of the few positive notices, MTV writer Adam Rosenberg described the film as "criminally underrated".
 Rosenberg disagreed with the consensus about the film, labeling it as a "hard-to-find classic".
 Kim Newman also called the film underrated, writing that the film "revels" in its slapstick nature, taking influence from everything from horror comics to The Three Stooges.

 Colin Greenland reviewed Crimewave for White Dwarf #77, and stated that "Crimewave, from the men who brought you The Evil Dead, is a hit-and-miss send-up of Forties' crime comics, with all the wild angles and grotesque characterization.
 It's not far from those very early MAD parodies, and similarly, you'll either love or hate it."